7Block Labs

 Practical dashboards and queries you can ship this quarter

-• BigQuery on Optimism Superchain’s public 4337 dataset
+• Check out BigQuery on the Optimism Superchain, where you can explore the public 4337 dataset.

 SELECT